 The branch registration application is examined by the National Court Register Department in approximately within 7 days of receipt.
 When any faults or missing documents are found in the application, the Court will return it to the applicant and he will have another 7 days to make the necessary corrections.
 When, for the application, it is also necessary for the Court to conduct a hearing, then the examination may last approximately one month.
 If, following the proceedings (non-contentious ones), the Court decides that the application is not possible (meaning that the branch will not be registered), then the applicant has a right to appeal and this shall be lodged with the district court via the court that issued the decision (within two days after this decision was delivered, together with a suitable justification).

 Apart from the registration with the National Court Register, the branch also needs to be registered with the Social Insurance Institution (ZUS) within 7 days and with the tax office (and the Central Statistical Office) within approximately 21 days.
-One of our agents who specialize in Polish company formation can provide you with more details with the existing deadlines for registration and can help you with additional information on the data that needs to be provided.
+One of our agents who specialize in Polish company formation can provide you with more details with the existing deadlines for registration in 2023 and can help you with additional information on the data that needs to be provided.

 Special conditions for branch opening in Poland